WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Related Work

-When looking at ET collected in reading tasks, one can observe that readers move their eyes rapidly across the text and fixate on different words, often skipping words entirely, other times fixating them for longer and sometimes returning to previous words.
-These behaviors seem to be linked with cognitive-linguistic processes and reveal insight not only into the reader's comprehension of the text but also highlight some linguistic properties of the words that are fixated on.
-For these reasons, a variety of datasets have been created to study different properties \citep{survey_mathias}, such as \textit{ZuCo} \citep{hollenstein2020zuco}, \textit{GECO} \citep{cop_presenting_2017} or \textit{PROVO} \citep{luke_provo_2018}, each introducing different tasks and texts, which usually are decided based on the research question being answered.
-Tasks can range from self-paced reading of novels to existing NLP task-specific corpora, such as sentiment banks or questioning-answering datasets, where ET patterns might highlight certain linguistic patterns.
+Eye movement data of reading provides rich insights into cognitive processes of language understanding.
+The signals can be used to modulate the inductive bias of machine learning models towards more cognitively plausible processing which can increase model performance \citep{hollenstein2019advancing,beinborn2023cognitive}.
+For these reasons, a variety of datasets have been created to study different properties \citep{mathias2021survey}, such as the \textit{ZuCo} \citep{hollenstein2018zuco}, \textit{GECO} \citep{cop2017presenting} or \textit{PROVO} \citep{luke_provo_2018} corpora, each introducing different reading tasks and texts, which usually are decided based on the research question being answered.
+Tasks can range from self-paced reading of novels to existing NLP task-specific corpora, such as sentiment banks or relation detection datasets, where patterns in eye-tracking data highlight certain linguistic processing patterns.